mehampson/csce-e114-grad-project/content/rust.md

     let status: StatusCode;
     let message: String;

-    /* If you're not familiar with Rust, some of the operations from here may seem odd.
+    /* If you're not familiar with Rust, some of the operations from here may seem weird.
      * Without getting too deep into the weeds, Rust has no null value.
-     * Instead, optional things in Rust are usually wrapped in an `Option` enum,
+     * Instead, things that aren't guaranteed to exist are usually wrapped in an `Option` enum,
-     * which always unwraps to either `Some(the_thing)` or `None()`.
+     * which always unwraps to either `Some(the thing)` or `None()`.
-     * We're required by the compiler to consider both possibilities.
+     * We're required by the compiler to handle both possibilities.
      */

     /* Let's check our query params.
 The event that triggered our function has a method that
      * gives them to us as an Option.
 So, first things first: do we have a Some or a None?
      */
     if let Some(params) = event.query_string_parameters_ref() {
-        /* The paramaters are a specialized map type, which has a method which will give us
+        /* The parameters are a type of hashmap, and has a method which will give us
          * the first value of any given param key in (as usual) another Option.
          * Here, we'll use unwrap_or() to extract the value or use '1' as a default if it's None.
          * We'll convert the result of that to an unsigned 8-bit int at the same time. */